LesFreresMoutarde/opensubs/README.md

 People without a subscription will be able to rent a subscription to have access to the platform for a given time.
 People with a subscription who rent it can earn passive income during the time they are not using their subscription.
 Streaming platforms, like OpenSubs, will receive a commission for each rental between users.

+This project is composed of a hardhat local blockchain, and a react application containing a marketplace and two clones of popular digital service platforms.

 ## Requirements

 - Docker Compose